hozuki/ArcaeaSim2/README.md

 ArcaeaSim is in alpha phase so please don't expect a splendid visual effect.
 However, neither is it expected to go beyond the line to be a clone of Arcaea.

+[Demo video](https://www.bilibili.com/video/av19881005/) (even before the initial commit; a very early technical preview so it may not look very appealing)

 ## Usage

 *This section is for end users, using packaged binaries and resources.*